-Premiums for all life products are linked to EUR and may be payable in regular instalments or as a single premium at inception of the policy.
+Premiums for the majority of life products are linked to EUR (in addition to premiums in USD and HRK) and may be payable in regular instalments or as a single premium at inception of the policy.
 Most endowment-type insurance products contain a premium indexation option which may be exercised annually at the discretion of the policyholder.
 Where the option is not exercised, premiums are not increased by any index.